Atomic Vets are defined by the VA as veterans who participated in specific events that exposed them to radiation. These events include:

 - Aboveground nuclear testing between 1945 and 1962;

-- S. occupation of areas in and/or around Hiroshima or Nagasaki before August 1946; or
+- Occupation of areas in and/or around Hiroshima or Nagasaki before August 1946; or

-- POWs held in or near Hiroshima or Nagasaki (specific cases).
+- POWs who were held in or near Hiroshima or Nagasaki (specific cases).

 What Conditions are Presumptive?

-Conditions that are presumptive to Atomic Vets are the following 21 cancers:
+Conditions that are presumptive to an Atomic Veteran are the following 21 cancers:

 - Leukemia (except chronic lymphocytic leukemia);